socotecio/django-socio-grpc/docs/how-to/web.rst

 Depending on the backend you use, `you may even not need a proxy but just some middleware <https://github.com/grpc/grpc-web#ecosystem>`_.
 But in Python, it's still needed for now.
 The goal is that gRPC-web supports directly in language-specific web framework following `their roadmap <https://github.com/grpc/grpc-web/blob/master/doc/roadmap.md>`_.

-If you are considering a production deployment on a Kubernetes cluster, please read :ref:`Istio config`.
+If you are considering a production deployment on a Kubernetes cluster, please read :ref:`Istio Config`.
 For local development, follow the next steps.

+.. _Understanding differences in the grpc-web ecosystem:

 Understanding differences in the grpc-web ecosystem
 ---------------------------------------------------

 The first step is to understand the differences between the concepts.

-#.
-Protocol for gRPC in the browser
+1. Protocol for gRPC in the browser

   The protocol is the technical way to encapsulate gRPC request/response into compatible browser requests that are then converted by a proxy to HTTP/2 gRPC requests/response.